BlueGummi/charmos/documentation.md

  * # Audience: Who is meant to see this?
  *
  * # Overview:
- *   This Big Idea has a small, succint overview that describes in 1-2
+ *   This Big Idea has a small, succinct overview that describes in 1-2
  *   sentences what the Idea is about.
  *
  * # Background: